rviscomi/capo.js/README.md

 #### Adapters

 - `BrowserAdapter` - For working with browser DOM elements
-- `AdapterFactory` - Factory for creating adapters from strings
 - `AdapterInterface` - Base interface for custom adapters
 - `validateAdapter(adapter)` - Validates an adapter implementation